shadowmoose/pdf-smudge-remover/README.md

 Currently, it relies on the document still containing the original text data behind the overlays, typically seen when somebody highlights text (in yellow OR black) in a PDF or adds annotations.

+## Contributions
+If you have a method you like to employ when extracting document text, feel free to raise a ticket (or better yet, a pull request) and I'll be happy to take a look.
+The more options we can offer, the merrier.